jennywnuo/aslsignin/README.md

-# aslsignin
+# ASL Sign In Promotional Website
-Created by Jenny Wang
+Designed and created by Jenny Wang